Rules

 Security considerations

-- Defense in depth — Use rules at multiple levels (credential, proxy, target) for critical controls.
+- Defense in depth — Use rules across all four scopes (proxy credential, target credential, proxy, target) for critical controls.
+A Deny at any scope blocks the request.

-- Deny by default — For sensitive resources, set default to Deny and allow only what’s needed.
+- Deny by default — For sensitive resources, set the default effect to Deny and use Allow rules to permit only what is needed.

 - Regular audits — Periodically review rules for appropriateness and removal of unused rules.